pemorse/pastaroids/README.md

 Windows, Linux & MacOS (apple silicon) users may need to install OpenJDK v 17. https://adoptium.net/en-GB/temurin/releases/?version=17

-MacOS (intel) versions will complain about notarisation: https://github.com/benfry/processing4/wiki/Exporting-Applications#macos
+MacOS versions will complain about notarisation: https://github.com/benfry/processing4/wiki/Exporting-Applications#macos

 this project was made in dialogue with an LLM in a couple of hours